 Issue: using your own router with Starry Internet

 The only issue with Starry's approach to equipment is that if you want to use your own modem and router, Starry does not support it, and also does not support bridge mode.
 You have to connect through the LAN port of the "Starry Station" device they include with service.

 Note that the Starry router only has one LAN port, so you'll also need switches if you need additional ports.
 The Starry Station is a Wireless 802.11ac with 4x4:3 MIMO.

 Starry Internet has low coverage compared to Spectrum.
 If you’re reading this article, I’m assuming you’ve already checked and found both to be available at your building.
 If not, you can complete an address check online at their respective websites here:

-Within California, Starry is limited to Los Angeles at this time, with plans to extend to some pockets of San Francisco in 2020.
+Within California, Starry is limited to Los Angeles and San Francisco.

 Starry vs Spectrum Internet Plans Comparison

 |Most Common Plan||Internet speed||Sign-up price||Final price||Avg price over 2 yrs|

 |Starry Internet (Starry Internet)||200 Mbps||$50/mo.||$50/mo.||$50/mo.|